 Tips for Sustainable Travel

 Book with tour operators that are dedicated to sustainable travel and committed to responsible and ethical practices.
-If you visit the jungle, try to do your best to avoid contaminating the area with waste or plastic water bottles.
-Try to use reusable straws, refillable water bottles, or water battles with filtration systems to reduce waste.
+If you visit the jungle, try your best to avoid contaminating the area with waste or plastic water bottles.
+Try to use reusable straws, refillable water bottles, or water bottles with filtration systems to reduce waste.
 Avoid using plastic bags and be sure not to purchase goods made from vulnerable animal species.

 Where to Go Next

 Due to its location in Central America, Guatemala allows for easy travel to several countries in the same region such as Honduras, El Salvador, Belize, and Mexico.
-It also works as a stopover country on a journey to South America.

 Most Popular Itineraries for Guatemala